-The radio programmes were broadcast to more people that we planned in the project.
+Nine radio programmes were broadcast in station radio "Domingo Savio".
+Also we intensified the dissemination of all the radio programmes produced by the RSG project in other local radio station "Guerreros de Independencia" in order to reach more listeners and have more impact.
 We have included real cases and this was liked by lot of the people.
-For example, leaders of communities of Pajchanti and Salviani went to the recording studio to record the stories in their own words about the cutting and burning of forest and the regulations of their communities.
-They prepared four radio programmes.
+For example, leaders of communities of Pajchanti and Salviani went to the recording studio to record four stories in their own words about the cutting and burning of forest and the regulations of their communities.
 Also, we identified other local cases through of interviews of local people, and these were converted into radio programmes as well.

 We worked together with the communities (Pajchanti and Salviani) to make sure that the majority of their norms and arrangements for forest use are fulfilled.
 The burning of the forest and grassland has been reduced to zero in the last years, P. racemosa have been protected, and no one cuts down within the communities, and the commercial use of the wood of Podocarpus and other native trees were forbidden.
 In Pajchanti, the rate of harvest of P. glomeratus has been reduced, no one has cut one tree without a communal authorisation, among other norms.
 Their new norms look to regulate the cutting and burning of the forest outside of the community, optimise the quantity of wood harvested depending on requirements by the families, reduce the waste of wood and cut trees of different areas for reducing the impact in a same area.
 These regulations will help the internal demand of the community of Pajchanti do not affect so much at forest.
 In Salviani, the norms have reduced the quantity of cattle inside the forest, the burning of old forest and the plantation of such exotics trees as Eucaliptus globulus and Pinus radiata.
 The protected area was respected, too.
 The new norms look to reinforce the organisational systems in order to facilitate the accusation and sanctions of people of the community and neighbours that not comply with the norm, and establish explicit functions for members and authorities of the community.
 In the community of Palermo, the situation was different.
 They had some norms to use the forest, and these were valued and reinforced with others that look to protect the Polylepis forest in a similar manner as that in Salviani and Pajchanti.
-We learned that new problems for the forest can arise and that the communities should learn to adapt their rules and decisions without outside help, and alternatively, have links with other local organizations that could mediate conflicts and monitor the behaviour of them with their forest and norms.
+We learned that new problems for the forest can arise and that the communities should learn to adapt their rules and decisions without outside help, and alternatively, have links with other local organisations that could mediate conflicts and monitor the behaviour of them with their forest and norms.
+Pajchanti and Salviani put up signs to inform the sanctions for the burning, felling, hunting or littering in the forest.
+This will avoid the farmers and students from other communities commit these offences.